coralogix/telemetry-shippers/logs/fluentd/aws-ecs/readme.md

                     "config-file-value": "/fluentd/etc/firelens-extra.conf"
                 }

-Image base: The image is based on our Coralogix fluentd multiarch image: coralogixrepo/coralogix-fluentd-multiarch:latest
+Image base: The image is based on our Coralogix fluentd multiarch image: coralogixrepo/coralogix-fluentd-multiarch:v1.15.2

+If you need to create a HEALTHCHECK on the log_router:
+Use the following Healthcheck command:

+CMD-SHELL, curl -f http://localhost:24220/api/plugins.json || exit 1

 supported plugins: docker metadata- https://github.com/fabric8io/fluent-plugin-docker_metadata_filter